 Gallienus’ chief opponent closest to Rome was Marcus Cassianus Latinius Postumus, a Batavian who ruled the so-called ‘Gallic Empire’, but was a Roman through and through.
 Even though Postumus never attempted to march on Rome to depose his rival, Gallienus had stationed an army close to Mediolanum (Milan) to keep a wary eye on his opponent.
 It was an army which, as is demonstrated by coins, was composed of vexillationes from at least thirteen different legions.
 There was a particularly strong cavalry detachment at Mediolanum as well.
 Sometimes this Milanese army is seen as part of Gallienus’ reform of the Roman army, as a mobile reserve behind the stationary borders further to the north and with a stronger emphasis on cavalry.
 All of this has been challenged, and it seems more likely that the main purpose of this army was to guard the frontier with the Gallic Empire, which was just a little further to the west.

 In the 260s, Gallienus attacked Postumus at least once (perhaps in 265) and probably more often, but despite some victories, he never achieved any lasting success.
 The Historia Augusta even claims he was wounded by an arrow during a siege.
 Postumus was a competent general, who did not just protect his provinces against attacks from Gallienus, but also from the Germanic tribes living to the north of the Empire.
 He is credited with creating a second line of defences behind the traditional limes.
-This second line ran along the road from Bononia (Boulogne-sur-Mer) on the Channel to Bagacum (Bavay), Atuatuca (Tongeren) and finally Colonia Claudia Ara Agrippinensium (Cologne) in present-day Germany.
+This second line ran along the road from Bononia or Gesoriacum (Boulogne-sur-Mer) on the Channel to Bagacum (Bavay), Atuatuca (Tongeren) and finally Colonia Claudia Ara Agrippinensium (Cologne) in present-day Germany.
 Modern historians refer to this road as the Via Belgica, but we do not know what it was called in Antiquity.
 Many of the castella along the Rhine, such as Matilo and Praetorium Agrippinae, seem to have been abandoned around this time.
 Nevertheless, the Rhine remained the border of the Roman Empire until shortly after 400.

 In the East, Odaenathus launched a second offensive against the Persians.
 In 266, his army again reached Ctesiphon and again Gallienus took credit for the Palmyrene success.
 The emperor was not ungrateful though.
 He rewarded his ally by granting him the titles of dux and corrector totius orientis.
 The latter title was likely more or less the same as the one granted to Gaius Julius Priscus, the emperor Philippus Arabs’ brother (see Philippus Arabs: The Years 244-249).
 It basically made Odaenathus governor of all the eastern provinces, his authority superseding that of all the individual governors.
 Even though he had not himself fought the Persians, Gallienus began styling himself ‘Persicus Maximus’ in inscriptions and papyri.
 Coins minted in Antiochia demonstrate that he also considered himself the RESTITVT[OR] ORIENTIS, the restorer of the Roman East.
 Odaenathus was hardly more modest: he named himself the King of Kings, a conscious attempt to mimic the defeated Shapur.